mjtamlyn/django-adapters/docs/source/components.rst

 validation component to be influenced by the environment (a user's permission, current time, etc.) and change its logic based on that.

-Additionally a validator should also be allowed to change values in a structural way to make coercing of values possible.
+Besides validation every validation step is also allowed to change the data in a structural way to make coercing of values possible.
 Examples are casting a string to an integer or normalizing a unicode string.
+Validation combine with coercing values is called "cleaning".

 How it is currently done